6 Project Management Leadership Styles

 1. Coercive Leadership

-While still rare, coercive leadership is seeing a resurgence in crisis management scenarios, particularly in fast-paced industries where quick decision-making is crucial.
+Coercive leadership is rare but resurging in crisis management scenarios, particularly in fast-paced industries that require quick decisions.
 If this style were summed up in one phrase, it would be “Do what I tell you.”

 While this style can be highly effective for quick decision-making, its overuse can stifle creativity and lower team morale.
 Think of a ship captain in a storm – there’s no room for debate.
 Daniel Goleman advises using this style sparingly, as it can have a dampening effect on team spirit.